10 Magical Witch Romance Books

 Strange Grace is one of my top five favorite books of all time, and it follows a polyamorous couple who follow a town where they made a deal and a bargain with a devil years ago.
 The bargain was that they would have the slaughter moon every couple of years, where they would sacrifice a boy.
 Because of their sacrifice, their town was very prosperous, wealthy, and healthy!

 Years later, the sacrifice is coming up more and more, and things are going wrong.
-So our characters want to figure out what’s going on.
-What was the bargain made so many years ago, and how do they fix it?
+So, our characters want to figure out what’s going on.
+What was the bargain made so many years ago, and how did they fix it?
 The story follows three characters.
 One of the characters, Mairwen, is a witch, and that’s how the witch aspect comes into it.

 Mairwen’s a descendant of one of the witches who made the bargain with the devil so many years ago.
-We also follow Arthur and Rune, who are heroes in the book and are also connected to the forest in their way.
+We also follow Arthur and Rune, heroes in the book, and are connected to the forest in their own way.
 So it’s a beautiful fantasy YA witch romance with a small sprinkle of polyamory.
 The synopsis is magical, and the world-building is unique, but the storyline is boring.
 I recommend listening to the audiobook because it’s perfect for the autumn season.

 Strange Grace